- Story is somewhat of a placeholder.

 Superman Returns actually had some great concepts, but didn't execute them very well.
 I'll occasionally reference this game throughout this post to make comparisons.

 Many people think it isn't possible to make a Superman game because they feel he is invincible or overpowered.
 This is false, as Superman has a number of villains in his rogues' gallery that can harm him.
 Kryptonite, Magic, powerful tech and immense physical force are all capable of posing a challenge to a Kryptonian.
 Superman is almost always holding back so he doesn't hurt anyone, which gives reason as to why you wouldn't be able to do anything too over-the-top in the game unless it calls for him to use such power.
-These moments could serve as examples of Superman's willpower pushing him to do what needs to be done to do the right thing, I'll have a video example below.
-Even if this was a problem, a developer could make him something akin to "Man of Steel" Superman, still powerful but not ridiculous.
+These moments could serve as examples of Superman's willpower pushing him beyond his limits, the kind of powerful moments that give us goosebumps.
+I'll have a video example below.
+Even if this was a problem, a developer could make him something akin to "Man of Steel" or "The Animated Series" Superman, still powerful but not ridiculous.

 I think Superman should have a health bar.
 My argument for this is essentially an extension of the misconception that he's invulnerable.
-He is extremely durable, but Superman is capable of being hurt by a number of things, whether it's intense blunt force, powerful tech, very potent energy based attacks, Kryptonite, or magic.
-Having a health bar won't detract from the feeling of being Superman because it's about whathurts him.
+He is extremely durable, but Superman is capable of being hurt by a number of things, whether it's extreme physical force, powerful tech, very potent energy based attacks, Kryptonite, or magic, red solar radiation, etc. Having a health bar won't detract from the feeling of being Superman because it's about whathurts him.
 The context of being "weakened" (nerfed/due to story events/holding back) in this game further adds to this.

-Upgrades in the game could include health increases/damage reductions (this would go in-hand with you gaining your strength back).
+Upgrades in the game could include health increases/damage reductions as well as damage increases/additional perks to your powers (this would go in-hand with you gaining your strength back).

 After much thought, I've decided to make this feature something that's unlocked after the game is beaten, while also being a usable feature in New Game +, and unlocking a Clark Kent skin.
-This is a Superman game, and while the Clark Kent "persona" is a very important part of the character, I feel it would detract from the Superman experience.
+This is a Superman game, and while the Clark Kent "persona" is a very important part of the character, I feel it would detract from the Superman experience if you're able to switch on the fly.
 I do believe there should be an important segment that is played using this alter-ego, somewhat like Arkham City did with Bruce Wayne.
 Having the feature teased after the segment is over, by switching to Superman.
 Possibly something that happens at the beginning of the game.

 Something Superman is famous for is switching from Clark Kent to Superman in a phone booth.
 I feel this can be a very powerful feature in the game, going from Clark Kent to Superman at will.
 After the feature is unlocked, his transformation could be done at almost anytime via super speed.
 When becoming Superman, an animation could occur where Clark pulls his shirt apart to reveal the S symbol, then spinning into a blur that quickly changes outfits.
 It'd be a cool reference to give players the option to switch in a phone booth too.

-With help from Dr. Hamilton, you will restore your powers to their normal state throughout the earlier parts of the game.
-Your abilities will become more potent as you progress (doing more damage, capable of taking more damage) and you'll unlock skills tied to those powers (using Heat Vision on a Flight Combat opponent.
+With help from Dr. Hamilton, you will restore your powers to their former glory throughout the earlier parts of the game.
+Your abilities will become more potent as you progress (doing more damage, capable of taking more damage) and you'll unlock skills tied to those powers (Super Breath on the ground to cause an aoe knockback is one possible example.
+Or using Heat Vision on a Flight Combat opponent.
 See Flight Combat).

 Physical combat will consist of a block/attack style.
 You can block or dodge incoming attacks and then counter with what you feel necessary to get the job done.
 Essentially a powerful boxing/brawler feel that he's shown in the comics.

-Dodge and Counter - A great mechanic I thought worked well in Superman Returns is dodging an opponent's attack before countering.
+Dodge and Counter - A great mechanic I thought worked well in Superman Returns (though it could have been more polished, like the game in general) is dodging an opponent's attack before countering.
 Much like Superman Returns, a blocking mechanic could work as well.
 The GIF demonstrates dodge and counter perfectly, while also showing some opponents could get through a block.

 Here is a summary to help understand some of the gameplay.
 Below, I will give more detailed explanations for how super moves, powers, and amped powers will work.
 But essentially, Superman "runs" on Solar Power.
 This has been turned into a meter that can be used on extremely powerful uses of Heat Vision, Freeze Breath, and Super Breath referred to as Amped Powers.
 Regular Heat Vision, Freeze Breath, and Super Breath will drain the solar power meter at a steady rate, varying with each power.
 Super Moves don't use the Solar Power resource.
 Instead, they use a hit counter that when "charged" rewards you with the ability to use a Super Move.
 Think of the Arkham series, but instead replace takedowns with Super Moves.